 Office of the Superintendent of Financial Institutions

-Federally regulated financial institutions (FRFIs) engage in business and strategic arrangements with external parties—entities or individuals—to perform business activities, functions, and services in support of their own operations or their business strategy.
+Federally regulated financial institutions (FRFIs) engage in business and strategic arrangements with external parties—entities or individuals—to perform business activities, functions, and services or obtain goods in support of their own operations or their business strategy.

-These types of external arrangements, or third-party arrangements, can be beneficial to the FRFI by introducing efficiencies, driving innovation, managing shifting operational needs, and improving services.
-However, there are potential risks that can arise from third-party arrangements that can threaten the FRFI’s operational and financial resilience.
+External arrangements, or third-party arrangements, can be beneficial to the FRFI by introducing efficiencies, driving innovation, managing shifting operational needs, and improving services.
+However, risks can arise from third-party arrangements that can threaten the FRFI’s operational and financial resilience.

-To that end, FRFI’s are required to provide to OSFI, upon request, information related to their business and strategic arrangements with third parties, risk management, and control environments, to support supervisory monitoring and review work.Footnote 1 OSFI expects to be promptly notified of substantive issues affecting the soundness of the FRFI due to a third-party arrangement.
+To that end, FRFIs are required to provide OSFI, upon request, information related to their business and strategic arrangements with third parties, risk management, and control environments, to support supervisory monitoring and review work.Footnote 1 OSFI expects to be promptly notified of substantive issues affecting the FRFI’s ability to deliver critical operations due to a third-party arrangement.

 In all cases, OSFI’s supervisory powers should not be constrained, irrespective of whether an activity is conducted in-house, outsourced, or otherwise obtained from a third party.

 This Guideline sets out OSFI’s expectations for managing risks associated with third-party arrangements.

 This Guideline applies to all FRFIs, excluding foreign bank branches and foreign insurance company branches.Footnote 2 OSFI’s expectations for foreign bank branches and foreign insurance company branches are set out in Guideline E-4: Foreign Entities Operating in Canada on a Branch Basis.